grm34/archboot/.github/ISSUE_TEMPLATE/question.md

 ---
-name: Question
+name: 'Question'
-about: Ask a question about archboot
+about: 'Ask a question about archboot'
 title: ''
-labels: question
+labels: 'question'
 assignees: ''
 ---